kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 To address these situations, we can:
 - Horizontally scale the cluster by incorporating additional compute nodes.
 - Vertically scale the cluster by augmenting node capacity.
-Currently, the method to capture node resizing within the cluster entails restarting the Kubelet.
+As a workaround for this issue, the method to capture node resizing within the cluster entails restarting the Kubelet.

 These strategies enable the cluster to adapt to varying resource demands, ensuring optimal performance and efficient resource utilization.
-However, the limitation of requiring a Kubelet restart for node resizing is an area for potential improvement.
+However for Vertical scaling, the current implementation does not allow the Kubelet to be aware of the changes made to the compute capacity of the node

 Node resource hot plugging proves advantageous in scenarios such as:
 - Efficiently managing resource demands with a limited number of nodes by increasing the capacity of existing nodes instead of provisioning new ones.
 - The procedure of establishing new nodes is considerably more time-intensive than expanding the capabilities of current nodes.
+- Improved inter-pod network latencies as the inter-node traffic can be reduced if more pods can be hosted on a single node.
+- Easier to manage the cluster with fewer nodes, which brings less overhead on the control-plane

 Implementing this KEP will empower nodes to recognize and adapt to changes in their configurations, thereby facilitating the efficient and effective deployment of pod workloads to nodes capable of meeting the required compute demands.

 ### Goals

-* Achieve seamless node capacity expansion through hot plugging resources, all without necessitating a kubelet restart.
+* Achieve seamless node capacity expansion through hot plugging resources.
 * Facilitate the reinitialization of resource managers (CPU manager, memory manager) to accommodate alterations in the node's resource allocation.

 ### Non-Goals